 6. Update Your Water Softener

-If it’s time to buy a new water softener, consider investing in a next generation water softener.
+- If it’s time to buy a new water softener, consider investing in a next generation water softener.
 These machines only cycle when needed, rather than on a fixed schedule.
 This often reduces the water used per month.
-Talk to a specialist to see if this option makes sense for you.